sous-chefs/syslog_ng/README.md

 #### Properties

-All properties are optional as by default they will be sourced from node attributes, see the attribute file `config.rb` for hash formats.
+All properties are optional as by default they will be sourced from node attributes, see the attribute file [config.rb](/attributes/config.rb) for hash format.

 | Property      | Optional? | Type   | Description                                                                |
 |---------------|-----------|--------|----------------------------------------------------------------------------|